firstcontributions/first-contributions/README.md

      <pre>remote: Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.
   remote: Please see https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information.
   fatal: Authentication failed for 'https://github.com/<your-username>/first-contributions.git/'</pre>
-  Go to [GitHub's tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on generating and configuring an SSH key to your account.
+  Go to [GitHub's tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to generate and configure an SSH key to your account.

 </details>